Prepared by: IRIA Preventive Radiology Committee

 - Dr Devanand B-Member

-Medical imaging offers the possibility of minimal contact, non-invasive and painless modes to identify disease states at various stages.
-These possibilities that are unique to Radiology have been the cornerstone of advancements in different medical disciplines as imaging studies allow healthcare practitioners to objectively assess the onset and progress of disease and the effectiveness of interventions in a painless manner.
-Rapid advancements in medical imaging modalities have resulted in the evolution of techniques that can visualize structures better, reduce turnaround times using better algorithms that provide better interpretations, and improve access through portable and point of care applications.
+Medical imaging offers the possibility of minimal contact, non-invasive and painless identification of diseases at various stages.
+Imaging studies allow healthcare practitioners to objectively assess the onset and progress of disease and the effectiveness of interventions in a painless manner.
+Rapid advancements in medical imaging modalities have resulted in the evolution of techniques for better visualization of structures, the reduction of turnaround times using better algorithms that provide better interpretations, and improved access through portable and point of care applications.

-Screening is an important strategy in the identification of diseases in populations that builds on the principle that early identification and management can mitigate short- and long-term effects of the disease state and often lead to decreased costs of treatment.
-[1,2] Screening programs are based on an understanding of the magnitude and distribution of the condition at a national or regional level, the risk factors associated with the condition, the possibility and effectiveness of interventions, and evidence on the effectiveness of the screening protocols.
-Medical imaging is used as an integral part of screening and management of several public health conditions including tuberculosis, breast cancers, lung and colon cancers, coronary heart diseases, aneurysms, and congenital malformations in foetuses.
-These approaches play an important role in early identification, therapeutics, and assessment of the progress of disease and effectiveness of the interventions.
+Screening is an important strategy in the identification of diseases in populations, Screening builds on the principle that early identification and management can mitigate short- and long-term effects of the disease state and often lead to decreased costs of treatment.
+[1,2] Screening programs are based on the magnitude and distribution of the disease at a national or regional level, the risk factors associated with the condition, the possibility and effectiveness of interventions, and evidence of the effectiveness of the screening protocols.
+Medical imaging is an integral part of the screening and management of several public health conditions including tuberculosis, breast cancers, lung and colon cancers, coronary heart diseases, aneurysms, and congenital malformations in foetuses.
+These approaches play an important role in early identification, therapeutics, and assessment of the progress of disease and the effectiveness of the interventions.

 Individualized medicine offers the possibility of integrating population or healthcare setting-based screening approaches with personalized care at an individual level.
-Clinicians practise individualized medicine routinely (although it may not be termed as such) as they integrate personal, family, environmental factors into the therapeutic care for each person.
-The medical model of individualized medicine emphasizes the customization of healthcare, with all decisions and practices tailored to individual patients in whatever ways possible and optimize compliance of the patient to the prescribed management strategy.
+Clinicians informally practise individualized medicine routinely as they integrate personal, family, and environmental factors into the therapeutic care for each person.
+The medical model of individualized medicine emphasizes the customization of healthcare, with all decisions and practices tailored to individual patients in whatever ways possible and optimising compliance of the patient to the prescribed management strategy.
 The advances in medical imaging and their integration with screening protocols allow the possibility for early identification of biologic changes, or pathophysiologic changes, at a structural or functional level, even before symptoms of the condition manifest.

 Medical imaging has an important role to play in three aspects of individualized medicine.